jakeNiemiec/react-floorplanner/docs/IDEAS_FOR_NEW_STRUCTURE.md

 }
 ```

-All these groups can be implemented in svg as *<g> tags* and in threejs with *the Object3D class*.
+Groups can be implemented in svg as `<g>` tags and in three.js exploiting `Object3D` class features.
 We will also need utility functions to convert the relative coordinates of every object in world coordinates and vice versa.

 From the UI point of view, a user can do the following actions:
 * Select multiple objects and groups
 * Group/Ungroup them
 * Transform group objects
-* Select multiple objects with a window
+* Select multiple objects by a drag and drop windowing selection interactions

-* View currently selected objects in a group
+Currently selected objects in a group, can be visualized in the sidebar